TSYO Auditions & Registration

 After that point,TSYO members are required to check weekly emails throughout the season and note all schedule updates.
 All TSYO members are expected to continue their school music programs since the TSYO is meant to supplement such programs, not replace them.
 Attendance at all TSYO activities is mandatory.
 Members will not be excused for paid gigs.

-If you require further information, please email Kendal Lander, TSYO Manager, at klander@TSO.CA.
+If you require further information, please email Bradley Powell, TSYO Manager & Education Associate, at bpowell@TSO.CA.
 See you at the auditions!

 Give to the TSO